 10. Listen to your favourite music

-Nothing can help you get energy to clean a messy house than a good play list.
+Nothing can help you get the energy to clean a messy house than a good playlist.
 Send the family away for a couple of hours, crank up the stereo (or put in your headphones) and clean like nobody’s watching.
 Here are some cleaning playlists on Spotify:

-Unfortunately, cleaning is a part of life but knowing how to clean a messy house when it’s the last thing you feel like doing, can make it a whole lot easier.
-Remember, if it makes you feel really good after you’ve done it, think of it as doing something for you.
-Good luck!
+Unfortunately, cleaning is a part of life but knowing how to clean a very messy house when it’s the last thing you feel like doing, can make it a whole lot easier.
+Remember, if it makes you feel really good after you’ve done it, use this as your motivation for the next time you wonder how to get motivated to clean when overwhelmed by mess!

 Pin for later